 Our corporate history spans over 40 years starting as a provider of burn-in solutions.
-Since then, we have expanded our breadth of capabilities to include manufacturing and printed circuit board assembly ("PCBA") services and engineering services.
+Since then, we have expanded our breadth of capabilities to include manufacturing and PCBA services and engineering services.
 Today, we are one of the leading total solutions providers for burn-in, manufacturing and PCBA, and engineering services for our global customers in the semiconductor, electronics and life sciences industries.
-We are proud of the many milestones and achievements we have garnered over the years.
+We are proud of the many milestones we have reached and achievements we have garnered over the years.